enterpriseready/enterpriseready/CONTRIBUTING.md

-# Contributing to Enterprise Ready (WIP)
+# Contributing to Enterprise Ready

-Thanks for your interest in contributing to Enterprise Ready.
+Thanks for your interest in contributing to Enterprise Ready!
 We've put together the following guidelines to help you get started.

 These contributing guidelines have been adapted from GitHub's [Community Guides for Open Source Creators](https://github.com/github/opensource.guide).
 ## Table of Contents